attilaberencsi/abaprapunmanagedsave/README.md

 # Managed RAP Scenario with Unmanaged Save

+RAP application that’s based on the data model of an existing application and integrates it using its API.
+To integrate the API, you need to implement the SAVE phase of the save sequence and late numbering yourself.

 About Managed implementation type with unmanaged or additional save:

 - The implementation types with unmanaged save or additional save represent variants of the managed scenario